sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 :::{admonition} Notation and standard form
 :class: tip

 You will notice that in this section, we write all constraints in a standard form with zeros on the right-hand side (i.e., $=0$ or $\leq 0$ for equality constraints).
 This ensures that you don't make mistakes when you're constructing the Lagrangian.
-In {numref}`content:duality-kkts:duality` above we used a different standard form that makes it easier to construct the dual problem.
+In {numref}`content:duality-kkts:duality` above we used a different standard form that makes it easier to construct the dual problem:

+* All constraints in a standard form have zeros on the right-hand side (i.e., $=0$ or $\leq 0$ for equality constraints below).
+* Inequality constraints are always of the form $g_j(x) \leq 0$, not $g_j(x) \geq 0$.
+Only if you write all inequality constraints as $g_j(x) \leq 0$, the signs of the Lagrangian above are correct!

 This highlights that there is no generally "correct" approach to write a standard form.
 It makes sense to go with an approach that works best for what you are doing.

 :::